Hitijahujessy/karu-app/README.md

 - Earn coins for each correct answer and use them to unlock new outfits for Karu, new themes, and new categories.
     - Themes have been implemented in a way that makes it easy to add new themes without too much hassle.
 The color of the chosen background is used to find a complementary color to use as the secondary/accent color.
-    - New wordlists/categories are also easy to add and create, using the [Karu Translator].
+    - New wordlists/categories are also easy to add and create, using the (Karu Translator)[https://github.com/Hitijahujessy/KaruTranslator].
 Most of the time, you will only need to manually add the pictures.

 ## Installation
 Karu uses Python 3.11.5, Kivy, and Pandas.